'What are my chances of getting in?'

 Despite application numbers varying considerably each year, our system means that success rates are very similar from College to College.
 This is because the pool results in many students (887 in the case of the 2014 cycle, about 21 per cent of all offers made) receiving an offer from a College other than the one they applied to, or were allocated to through the open application system.

 NB: 'admissions cycle' refers to the UCAS Apply cycle in which applications are considered, eg '2014 cycle' refers to applications made from September 2013 onwards for admission to courses starting in October 2014 or by deferred entry for courses starting in 2015.
+Please note the source data for these graphs was last refreshed on 15 April 2014 and will exclude figures for offers made after this date.
+This may particularly affect offer figures for those courses considered by the mature Colleges for the 1 March deadline.

 Interactive graph generator